DUE TO NEW COVIDE-19 LEVEL 5 RESTRICTIONS FROM THE 22ND OCTOBER ALL SESSIONS WILL MOVE ONLINE.

 References Blom, R. (2006).
 The handbook of gestalt play therapy: Practical guidelines for child therapists.
 London: Jessica Kingsley.
 Clarkson, P. (1999).
 Gestalt counselling in action(Second ed.).
 London: Sage.
 Connell, A. M., & Goodman, S. H. (2002).
 The association between psychopathology in fathers versus mothers and children's internalizing and externalizing behavior problems: A meta-analysis.Psychological Bulletin,128(5), 746-773. doi:10.1037//0033-2909.128.5.746 Dowell, K. A., & Ogles, B. M. (2010).
 The Effects of Parent Participation on Child Psychotherapy Outcome: A Meta-Analytic Review.
 Journal of Clinical Child & Adolescent Psychology,39(2), 151-162. doi:10.1080/15374410903532585 Erikson, E. H. (1961).
 Identity and the life cycle: Selected papers.
 New York.
 Fonagy, P., & Target, M. (1996).
 Predictors of Outcome in Child Psychoanalysis: A Retrospective Study of 763 Cases at the Anna Freud Centre.
 Journal of the American Psychoanalytic Association,44(1), 27-77. doi:10.1177/000306519604400104 Gold, E., & Zahm, S. (2018).
 Buddhist Psychology and Gestalt Therapy Integrated(Vol. 1).
 Portland: Metta Press.
 Haine-Schlagel, R., & Walsh, N. E. (2015).
 A Review of Parent Participation Engagement in Child and Family Mental Health Treatment.
 Clinical Child and Family Psychology Review,18(2), 133-150. doi:10.1007/s10567-015-0182-x Hawley, K. M., & Weisz, J. R. (2005).
 Youth Versus Parent Working Alliance in Usual Clinical Care: Distinctive Associations With Retention, Satisfaction, and Treatment Outcome.
 Journal of Clinical Child & Adolescent Psychology,34(1), 117-128. doi:10.1207/s15374424jccp3401_11 Hefferline, R. F., Goodman, P., Fritz.
 P.(1951).
 Gestalt Therapy: Excitement and Growth in the Human Personality.
 Goudsboro: Gestalt Journal Press.
 Kazdin, A. E. (2000).
 Psychotherapy for Children and Adolescents: Directions for Research and Practice.
 Oxford University Press.
 Lee, R. (2017).
 Shame & Belonging in Childhood.
 The Interaction Between Relationship and Neurobiological Development in the Early Years of Life.
 In Relational Child, Relational Brain: Development and Therapy in Childhood and Adolescence(pp. 55-74).
 Santa Cruz: Gestalt Press.
 Lewin, K. (1939).
 Field Theory and Experiment in Social Psychology: Concepts and Methods.
 American Journal of Sociology,44(6), 868-896. doi:10.1086/218177 Lewin, K. (1952).
 Field Theory in Social Science: Selected Theoretical Papers.
 London: Tavistock Publications.
 Manassis, K., Lee, T. C., Bennett, K., Zhao, X. Y., Mendlowitz, S., Duda, S., . . .
 Wood, J. J. (2014).
 Types of parental involvement in CBT with anxious youth: A preliminary meta-analysis.Journal of Consulting and Clinical Psychology,82(6), 1163-1172. doi:10.1037/a0036969 McConville, M. (1995).
 Adolescence: Psychotherapy and the Emergent Self(First ed.).
 Oregon: A Gestalt Institute of Cleveland Publications.
 Oaklander, V. (1997).
 The Therapeutic Process With Children and Adolescents.
 Gestalt Review,1(4), 292-317.
 Oaklander, V. (2006).
 Hidden treasure: A map to the child's inner self.
 London: Karnac.
 Oren, D. (2011).
 Psychodynamic Parenthood Therapy: A model for therapeutic work with parents and parenthood.
 Clinical Child Psychology and Psychiatry,17(4), 553-570. doi:10.1177/1359104511426403 Piaget, J. (1977).
 The essential Piaget.
 London: Routledge & Kegan.
 Siddaway, A. P., Wood, A. M., & Cartwright-Hatton, S. (2013).
 Involving Parents in Cognitive-Behavioral Therapy for Child Anxiety Problems.
 Clinical Case Studies,13(4), 322-335. doi:10.1177/1534650113510398 Starrs, B. (2019).
 Adolescent psychotherapy: A radical relational approach.
 New York: Routledge.
 Weisz, J. R., & Kazdin, A. E. (2017).
 Evidence-based psychotherapies for children and adolescents.
 New York: The Guilford Press.

-Reccomendations: Books For Supporting Parenting Hold on to your Kids - Dr. Gabor Mate Parenting from the Inside Out - Dr. Dan Siegel The Hoffman Process - Tim Laurence and The Presence Process - Michael Brown = both for parents own process.
+Recommendations: Books For Supporting Parenting The power of showing up - Dan Siegel Hold on to your Kids - Dr. Gabor Mate Parenting from the Inside Out - Dr. Dan Siegel The Hoffman Process - Tim Laurence and The Presence Process - Michael Brown = both for parents own process.